 Pros and Cons of Salt Water Systems

-Salt water pools are typically softer-feeling on the skin and easier to maintain.
-However, they do have some downsides.
+Saltwater pools are usually softer on the skin and easier to maintain.
+However, they do have some downsides as well.

-It is definitely expensive to start up a salt water pool.
-In addition to the initial build cost, salt chlorine generators start at about $400 and go up to about $2,000 to install.
-However, operating costs in the long run are usually low, with the exception of replacing the salt cell, which typically lasts anywhere from 3 to 7 years.
-It can be difficult to compare traditional pool and salt water pool costs because many people do not know what a reasonable estimate for the cost of pool chemicals is.
-We’re here to help though.
-Check out our swimming pool maintenance cost guide for more info.
+It is expensive to start up a saltwater pool.
+Salt chlorine generators start at about $400 and cost around $2,000 to install.
+However, operating costs are usually low in the long run unless you have to replace the salt cell.
+Salt cells typically last anywhere from three to seven years.
+It can be challenging to compare the costs of a traditional pool and a saltwater pool because you will need a reasonable estimate of the price of chemicals.
+Check out my saltwater pool cost guide and swimming pool maintenance cost guide for more info.

 Are Salt Water Pools Safe?